 “〜to” (conditional): As Soon As 〜 — Natural Result, Discovery & Habit [JLPT N4]

-🧠 Core nuance: once the first happens, the second inevitably follows (like a switch)
+Core: once the former happens, the latter inevitably (automatically) follows

 UseFormExample